 McKenna tried to portray Inslee’s view as pro-tax and pro-regulation.
 Businesses and the environment would be better off if federal, state and local environmental regulations were examined so that they better align, McKenna said.

-“The Congressman has never met a regulation he doesn’t like or that couldn’t be stricter,” he said.
+“The congressman has never met a regulation he doesn’t like or that couldn’t be stricter,” he said.
 “The fact is that regulations have real costs and real consequences.”

 Inslee said McKenna’s stance is more about lowering standards than aligning them.

-“To go down to the federal standards, that might be fit for Mississippi for Arkansas, but they’re not fit for our state,” Inslee said.
+“To go down to the federal standards, that might be fit for Mississippi or for Arkansas, but they’re not fit for our state,” Inslee said.